lukemunsch/loreynas-ticket-counter/README.md

 kanban board with user stories broken up into sprints

+## Features

+## Features to Implement

+## Testing

 ## Bugs

 secret key as exposed so a new secret key was generated

+## Deployment

+To deploy Loreyna's Ticket Counter, allow other people to run the app and see it working, there are 3 methods to allow you to complete these actions:

+### Forking and Cloning

+Accessing GitHub and navigating to my repositories will allow users to copy my code directly from the source, either by forking or cloning: Accessing the Loreyna's Ticket Counter repository and clicking on the code button next to Gitpod link will bring up a menu to create a repository of your own in your own GitHub repo.
+There is also the Download zip file option which will allow you to save a copy of my code as well.

+### Local Deployment

+For local deployment of Loreyna's Ticket Counter, I will be using Gitpod to edit and run my workspace;
+- From GitHub, once the repository has been created (either as a new project or by forking/cloning) I will then click on the Gitpod button to implement the creation of a workspace to edit the promotional sales review system.

+***The workspace should not be closed due to the env.py file; as it is never added to GitHub, if you create a new workspace you will need to re-add the env.py file and reinstall all libraries used each time.
+Pinning a workspace and accessing it from Gitpod workspaces will save time and repetition***

+### Remote Deployment

+insert here

 ## Credits

 - https://levelup.gitconnected.com/django-customize-404-error-page-72c6b6277317 - This page helped me to build a custom 404 html page in order to make the user experience much improved.
+- All of the amazing team members working at the tutor team for the Code Institute, whom, without which, I would be a blubbering mess!
+- My mentor Chris Quinn who has provided me with sound guidance and direction from the inception of Loreyna's Ticket Counter.
+- All of the learning materials I have been studying provided by the Code Institute.